Lionel Sosa created the first effective advertising to target a Hispanic-American audience.

 And while his personal philosophy with respect to achieving success may strike some as the stuff of self-help happy talk, theres no arguing with what hes achieved.

-You have to set bold goals and believe in yourself, he said during a break from his most recent venture, a multipart PBS series on the northward outflow of refugees from the Mexican Revolution titled The Children of the Revolucion.
+You have to set bold goals and believe in yourself, he said.A theme of one his ventures, a multipart PBS series on the northward outflow of refugees from the Mexican Revolution titled The Children of the Revolucion.
 Expect good things to happen and good things will happen.
 Have a good attitude, work hard, recognize opportunity, and give it your all.

 Sosa paid his dues as a $1.10-an-hour sign painter before founding his own graphics art studio in his hometown of San Antonio.
 The year was 1966.